ICloud: iCloud Drive

 iCloud Drive is iCloud's file hosting service, that syncs files across devices running iOS 8, OS X Yosemite (version 10.10), or Windows 7 or later, plus online web app access via iCloud.com.
 Users can store any kind of file (including photos, videos, documents, music, and other apps' data) in iCloud Drive and access it on any Mac, iPad, iPhone, iPod Touch, or Windows PC, with any single file being a maximum of 50 GB in file size (earlier it was 15 GB).
 This allows users to start their work on one device and continue on another device.
 By default, users still get 5 GB of storage for free as previously, but the expandable storage plans available have increased in size (current tiers: 50 GB, 200 GB, and 2 TB), and altered to monthly subscription payment options from the yearly ones offered under the previous MobileMe service.

 In iOS 11, iCloud Drive has been integrated into the new Files app that gives users access to all their cloud and local on-device storage, which replaced the standalone iCloud Drive app.

 According to computer scientist Malcolm Hall, certain file types are automatically excluded from iCloud Drive and will not be uploaded.
 These exclusions include Aperture and Photos libraries.
 Users can also manually exclude files or folders by appending .nosync to the end of their filenames.

 Messages on iCloud

 Messages on iCloud is a feature on iOS 11.4 and macOS High Sierra 10.13.5 which keeps all of a user's iMessages and SMS texts stored in the cloud.

 Private Relay

+Architecture

+iCloud Private Relay enhances user privacy for Safari browsing by using a multi-hop architecture to separate a user's identity from their web traffic, ensuring that no single party, including Apple, can see both who the user is and what they are browsing.

+The process involves two separate internet relays: